kubernetes/enhancements/keps/sig-auth/1750-external-tls-certificate-authenticator/README.md

 Users would be required to install an external plugin (possibly along with dependencies) on their workstation.

+TLS session resumption is disabled by default when using this authentication provider in order to ensure that the client has to perform a full TLS Handshake for each kubeclt/client-go request.

 ### Configuration

 Configuration of the both components (authentication provider and external